gap-packages/xmod/README.md

 -------
 Version 1 of ``XMod'' was accepted for GAP3R4P4 in December 1996.
 The first version for GAP4 was XMod 2.001, released in April 2002.
-The latest Version, 2.44, was released on 13th November 2015 for GAP 4.7.
+The latest Version, 2.45, was released on 29th December 2015 for GAP 4.8.
 A more detailed history is included as Chapter 11 of the manual, with minor changes detailed in the file CHANGES.